A varnish to protect glass bottles from UV rays

 "Applied to the outside of perfume bottles, for example, without contact with the contents, they are non-toxic, environmentally friendly, and their perfect transparency means that bottles can be recycled without any impact on the industrial chain.the company promises.
 With over 1,500 vials processed by the production line, the test demonstrated Nexdot's ability to offer this revolutionary solution for protecting formulations against ultraviolet radiation on a very large scale."

-Founded in 2010 on the initiative of Maurice Guillou (ex DGA of Spie batignolles) and Benoit Dubertret (CNRS-ESCPCI research director), Nexdot aims to develop industrial applications in France based on the results of Benoit Dubertret's fundamental research into quantum dots, or quantum boxes (Nobel Prize in Chemistry 2023).
+Founded in 2010 on the initiative of Maurice Guillou (ex DGA of Spie batignolles) and Benoit Dubertret (CNRS-ESPCI research director), Nexdot aims to develop industrial applications in France based on the results of Benoit Dubertret's fundamental research into quantum dots, or quantum boxes (Nobel Prize in Chemistry 2023).
 The company, whose laboratory and pilot lines are based in Romainville (93), has filed over 40 patent families since its creation, exploring several fields of application for these nano-crystals.